devluxor/full-stack-open/notes/frontend/part6_advanced_state_management/REDUX_GUIDE.md

     - We can use the library `deep-freeze`, which can be used to ensure that the reducer has been correctly defined as an immutable function.

+    - As your app grows more complex, you'll want to split your reducing function into separate functions, each managing independent parts of the state.

+    - The `combineReducers` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.

 4. **Dispatch:**
    - To update the state, you dispatch an action to the store using the `dispatch` method.
 It does it with the returned function from the `useDispatch` hook: